by Terry Heick

 That makes sense as a self-defense mechanism, but none of this gets at the missing inspiration.
 Learning is the iterative and personal act of becoming a human being through painful, joyful, and complex personal growth.
 A literal awakening that happens in your classroom because of your teaching and your content that you’ve designed.
 That’s pretty incredible.

-But if becoming a knowledgeable human being isn’t inspirational, something is missing.
+But if acquiring knowledge and skills–improving what you know and can do–isn’t inspirational, something is missing.
 There is always going to be a generational gap marked by teenage rebellion and arrogant disdain for anything the adults say, but if students literally—en masse—aren’t inspired to learn, why aren’t more of us concerned?

 And why are our responses so comparatively impotent?
 Lecture them?
 Play a sensationalized YouTube video that shows them their future is now?
 Dangle really cool carrot sticks?

-This has been an issue in education for so long that you may’ve already told yourself that inspiration isn’t your job.
-That passion, curiosity, and a sense of urgency are prequisites for school.
+This has been an issue in education for so long that you may have already told yourself that inspiration isn’t your job.
+That passion, curiosity, and a sense of urgency are prerequisites for school.
 That these are the kinds of things that students have or they don’t.

 Parents blame the teachers, teachers (quietly) point back home while the students shift restlessly in their seats, pop their gum, and play on their phones with cracked screens.